Can Philodendron Grow In Water? (How To+Care)

 You can use the pruned stems or vines for propagation.

-Philodendrons grow throughout the year, so you can prune the plant whenever you want.
-However, don’t prune too much at once as that can stress the plant.
+Philodendrons grow yearly, so you can prune the plant whenever possible.
+However, don’t prune too much at once, as that can stress the plant.

 Repotting